Transitional Living for Homeless Youth

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
 10%.
 Matching Requirements: Percent: 10%.
-Federal share of grant is up to 90 percent.
+Federal share of award is up to 90 percent.
 The nonfederal share may be in cash or in-kind contributions, although applicants are encouraged to meet their match requirements through cash contributions.

 MOE requirements are not applicable to this assistance listing.